City of Ember

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping City of Ember against these established plot points, we can identify how Gil Kenan utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish City of Ember within the adventure genre.

 Gil Kenan's Structural Approach